Deep Reinforcement Learning#

 using TD3_PARAMETERS = TD3_PENDULUM_PARAMETERS;

 In the following these hyperparameters are used to set up the actor and critic types and combine them into a combined actor-critic type that is used in the TD3 implementation.
 Furthermore, we are defining an off-policy runner type that contains a replay buffer and interacts with the environment.
 Initially, we were hiding this complexity in the actor critic structure but we found that exposing it is beneficial because the user has more agency and can swap out parts more easily.
-For example the actor and critic network types can be any type for which a rlt::forward and rlt::backward operation exist (these functions should be included before the RL operations like described above).
+For example the

 [5]:

-using ACTOR_SPEC = rlt::nn_models::mlp::Specification<T, TI, ENVIRONMENT::Observation::DIM, ENVIRONMENT::ACTION_DIM, ACTOR_NUM_LAYERS, ACTOR_HIDDEN_DIM, ACTOR_ACTIVATION_FUNCTION, ACTOR_ACTIVATION_FUNCTION_OUTPUT>;
+using ACTOR_CONFIG = rlt::nn_models::mlp::Configuration<T, TI, ENVIRONMENT::ACTION_DIM, ACTOR_NUM_LAYERS, ACTOR_HIDDEN_DIM, ACTOR_ACTIVATION_FUNCTION, ACTOR_ACTIVATION_FUNCTION_OUTPUT>;

-using CRITIC_SPEC = rlt::nn_models::mlp::Specification<T, TI, ENVIRONMENT::Observation::DIM + ENVIRONMENT::ACTION_DIM, 1, CRITIC_NUM_LAYERS, CRITIC_HIDDEN_DIM, CRITIC_ACTIVATION_FUNCTION, CRITIC_ACTIVATION_FUNCTION_OUTPUT>;
+using CRITIC_CONFIG = rlt::nn_models::mlp::Configuration<T, TI, 1, CRITIC_NUM_LAYERS, CRITIC_HIDDEN_DIM, CRITIC_ACTIVATION_FUNCTION, CRITIC_ACTIVATION_FUNCTION_OUTPUT>;

 using OPTIMIZER_SPEC = typename rlt::nn::optimizers::adam::Specification<T, TI>;